The Mondaloy File

 Can the United States still produce Mondaloy?

 The metallurgist who understood the crystallography is dead.
 The engineer who scaled it for production is missing.
 The general who greenlit the programs is missing.
 The patents are expired.
-The answer to this question determines whether the US has a capability gap in national security rocket propulsion.
+The answer determines whether the US has a capability gap in national security rocket propulsion.